 I poured off the excess powder and used a heat gun to melt the powder.
 The final result creates a glistening look to the words.
 Look at how well those stitches around the edge of the tag cut!

-I used pop dots to add more dimension to the fireworks style explosion, but honestly, using the My Creative Time dies is just easy.
+I used 1.5″ Pop Foam Self Adhesive Dots to add more dimension to the fireworks style explosion, but honestly, using the My Creative Time dies is just easy.
 You can spend more time creating sewing and other projects because you don’t have to blow your mind trying to figure out what to do or how to use these dies and stamps.
 They look great right away!
 The belly band can even be expanded, by cutting out two and putting them together.
 That way you can band as many things as you want.

 I hope you enjoyed this tutorial!
 I had a blast making it!